arobey1/arobey1.github.io/content/python/interacting_with_python.md

 ---

 Great work!  you made it through the first lesson.
-Next up is a lesson about Python [Variables, data types, and comparison]({{< ref "/python/variables_data_types.md" >}} "Variables").
+Next up is a lesson about Python [variables]({{< ref "/python/variables.md" >}} "Variables").
 Looking forward to seeing you there!